 While some travellers are content to fly into Manila, head straight to an island, and stay there for the duration of their holiday, adventurous souls will be richly rewarded by doing some island hopping in the Philippines.
-Visitors will soon discover there is no better way to explore the amazing archipelago than by skipping from one glorious island paradise to another, taking in the sights along the way, and getting involved in some unforgettable activities like diving amongst sunken Japanese submarines and exploring the limestone cave complexes.
+Visitors will soon discover there is no better way to explore the amazing archipelago than by skipping from one glorious island paradise to another, taking in the sights along the way, and getting involved in some unforgettable activities like diving among sunken Japanese submarines, lazing on remote beaches, and exploring limestone cave complexes.